vernersgrikitis/registration/README.md

 ## Getting Started

-- You must have Docker installed on your PC
+- You must have JDK 17 , Apache Maven and Docker installed on your PC to run it!

 - You can use a commandline move to directory you want to download this project and hit the command git pull https://github.com/vernersgrikitis/registration.git